mckennapsean/dissertation/content/03-framework.md

 process model than those that currently exist.

-The concepts of this framework have developed over the course of several real-world design processes, as a result of reflection on a previous research project ([@sec:reflections]) and more successful case studies ([@sec:formulation] and [@sec:security]).
+The concepts of this framework developed over the course of several real-world design processes, as a result of reflection on a previous research project ([@sec:reflections]) and more successful case studies ([@sec:formulation] and [@sec:security]).
 Next, we present the idea of a design activity, which forms the basis of the new framework.
 Following that, we describe the four activities contained in the framework: _understand_, _ideate_, _make_, and _deploy_.
 For each activity, we articulate the motivation, possible design methods, and the visualization artifacts that relate to decisions and have an explicit link back to levels of the nested model.
 This framework supports an iterative, human-centered visualization design process that we characterize with the introduction of design timelines.
 Lastly, we provide guidance on how to choose effective design methods with a table of 40 selected design methods of interest to visualization designers to employ in their own projects.